 5. David Steward

 Country: United States

-David Steward ranks fourth in the list of black billionaires with a net worth of $4 billion.
+David Steward ranks fifth in the list of black billionaires with a net worth of $3.7 billion.
 He is the founder and chairman of IT provider World Wide Technology (WWT).
 According to TIME magazine publication, his entrepreneurial success is because of his father’s encouragement and experience as a salesman.

 David was born in the year 1951 in Chicago to Harold Steward & Dorothy.
 Steward faced extreme poverty and discrimination in his childhood.
 “I vividly remember segregation—separate schools, sitting in the balcony at the movie theater, being barred from the public swimming pool,” recollected David.